dibyendumajumdar/C/docs/ctour.md

 is used to indicate the number of	registers  used  for register  variables.
-It	actually  gives the register number of the lowest free register; it is redundant be- cause the `RNAME` operators could be counted instead.
+It	actually  gives the register number of the lowest free register; it is redundant because the `RNAME` operators could be counted instead.

 ### `PROFIL`